The 3 Best Budget Robot Vacuums of 2026

 How We Test Robot Vacuums

 Our robot vacuum recommendations come from our independent testing of more than 80 different models.
 We purchase every robot vacuum we test, with no cherry-picked units or data.
-Every robot vacuum goes through the same suite of tests that covers everything from user maintenance to obstacle avoidance.
-Our testers and writers validate the results to ensure you can easily compare each model side by side, and we keep the products in our lab so we can continuously go back and retest them against the newest models.
+Every robot vacuum goes through the same suite of tests, covering everything from user maintenance to obstacle avoidance.
+Our testers and writers validate the results to ensure you can easily compare each model side by side, and we keep the products in our lab so we can continuously retest them against the latest models.

 Check out our How We Test Robot Vacuums article to learn more about our purchasing, testing, and writing procedures.